 The chip contains all of the components found in a mote: a CPU, memory, an A/D converter for reading sensor data and a radio transmitter.
 To complete the package you attach the sensor(s), a battery and an antenna.
 The cost of the chip will be less than a dollar when it is mass produced.
 See this page for details.

-For more information on motes, their applications and related topics, check out the links on the next page.
+For more information on motes, their applications and related topics, check out the links below.